 Note: Academic libraries seeking subscriptions to History of Pharmacy and Pharmaceuticals should directly contact the University of Wisconsin Press.

-Read MoreUpcoming events of interest to historians of pharmacy, pharmaceuticals, medicines, science, and related fields.
-(Event information current when posted.
-In light of the COVID-19 pandemic, please double-check the status of all events):
+Read MoreUpcoming events of interest to pharmacists and historians of pharmacy, pharmaceuticals, medicines, science, and related fields.
+(Event information current when posted.):

-July 22-26, 2023: Annual Meeting of the American Association of Colleges of Pharmacy, Aurora, CO.
+May 1-4, 2025: Annual Meeting of the American Association of the History of Medicine, Boston, MA.